 Targeted searches such as the advanced people or company finders can sharpen your scope and help you find exactly what you are looking for.
 You can filter the advanced search by location, industry, alumni status, or number of employees to get more concise, specific search results.

 LinkedIn company profiles make a good way to find, at a glance, more information on companies in which you have an interest.
 You'll be able to see if you have any connections at the company, new hires, promotions, jobs posted, related companies, and company statistics.

 More Tips for Using LinkedIn

 Update Your LinkedIn Profile

 The more complete your LinkedIn profile, the more chances you will have to be found and contacted.
 Use your LinkedIn profile like a resume and provide prospective employers with detailed information on your skills and experience.
 You can customize your profile’s unique URL to make it easier to find and increase its visibility.

 How to Update Your LinkedIn Profile When You're Unemployed

 Updating your LinkedIn profile to reflect that you're unemployed can create an issue.
 Even though you might be unemployed, you must still present yourself in a positive light to prospective employers and to networking contacts.
 Click the link for tips on what to include in your profile when you're in between jobs.

 LinkedIn Mobile features include searching and viewing profiles, inviting new connections, access to LinkedIn answers, and actionable network updates.
 You can send and receive messages, look up user or company profiles, and even upload your resume to job openings all in the palm of your hand.
 Use it to keep your job search moving forward when you're on the road.

-LinkedIn is no different than other sites - there are scammers you'll need to watch out.
+LinkedIn has the same challenges as other sites, so watch out for scammers.
 Review how to spot a scam, and what to do if it happens to you.